TheGiraffe3/mathesar-wiki/docs/team/meeting-notes/2024/03/2024-03-06-staff-meeting.md

 - Automate cutting release process
 - Error logging
-    - Brent: it would be good to figure out what we _want_ to do, even if we don't end up doing it for this releease.
+    - Brent: it would be good to figure out what we _want_ to do, even if we don't end up doing it for this release.
 We'll work on figuring out the requirements.
 - Brent would like to improve support for Python versions.
 Added.
 - i18n
     - Maybe we could have this is if we're able to receive the translations in time